Slavko Domitrović

 First violin of Zagreb quartet.
 Music education and perfection of playing he achieved at different European Music Academies.
 He plays at numerous concerts and tours, as a chamber and solo player.

-'Violins made by Slavko Domitrovic are pretty and welldone, characterized by rich sound and light articulation with all four strings.'
+'Violins made by Slavko Domitrovic are pretty and welldone, characterized by rich sound and light articulation of all four strings.'

 Violist, professor at Music Academy in Zagreb, and justiciary connoisseur for stringed instruments.